bulletmark/cdhist/README.md

 It's merely personal preference which you choose.

+Note if you set `-r/--git-relative` or `-u/--no-user` options as default then options `-R/--no-git-relative` and `-U/--user` exist to allow you to temporarily override those defaults.

 ### Set Options in Startup Configuration File

 You can add default options to a personal configuration file